 The field adviser for 2013-2014 is Erik Grimmer-Solem for European.
 Other professors who teach in this concentration are Professors: Castro-Ibaseta, Erickson, Greene, Grimmer-Solem, Holmes, Kleinberg, Miller, Nussdorfer, Shaw, Teter, and Tucker.

 The depth of Wesleyan's curricular offerings in this field reflects the crucial role that gender has come to play as a category of analysis for cross-cultural, comparative history.
 Prospective concentrators are expected to take a sophomore seminar on Gender and History or an adviser-approved substitute.
 A concentrator's program should be designed to include a History survey course, a History seminar, and a theory/methods course.
 Concentrators are expected to do their required research project within the concentration with the approval of the student's adviser.

-The field adviser for 2012-2013 is Jennifer Tucker for Gender and History.
-Other historians who teach in this concentration are Professors: Nussdorfer, Shaw, Tucker and Wightman.
+The field advisers for 2013-2014 is Jennifer Tucker (Fall 2013), and Laurie Nussdorfer (Spring 2014) for Gender and History.
+Other historians who teach in this concentration are Professors: Nussdorfer, Shaw, Tucker, Twagira and Wightman.

 The Intellectual History concentration seeks to train students in many of the significant texts of the past, to examine the role of the intellectual in society, to pose questions regarding the philosophy of history, and to present alternative theories of reading texts.
 Concentrators in Intellectual History must take both courses in European sequence (HIST 215 and 216) and one non-European Intellectual History class.
 In addition, three seminars in Intellectual History are required.